dnv-gssit/kubeit-charts/charts/kubeit-rabbitmq-chart/README.md

 - Optional creation of Kubernetes Service Accounts and Virtual Services.
 - Environment-specific configurations for interal DNS and cluster settings.

+## External Secrets

+The Helm chart creates external secrets pulled down from tenant's Azure Key Vault.
+If tenant is configuring RabbitMQ using external Azure Storage Account it will create an External Secret with Storage Account credentials.
+And by default it will create admin user credentials.
+Tenants must create these secrets in KeyVault matching `azureSecretName`

 ## Requirements

 - Kubernetes 1.21+